ASL 1101 - Orientation to Deafness

 ASL 2201 - Interpreting I

 An introduction to the theories and models of interpreting, cognitive process techniques, interpreting logistics and strategies, as well as the code of professional conduct and all aspects of confidentiality.
+Student may repeat course up to three (3) times to achieve a passing grade.

 ASL 2202 - Interpreting II

 Students further develop and demonstrate mastery of advanced interpreting principles and techniques.
 Classroom activities include platform interpreting, team interpreting and application of the Registry of Interpreters for the Deaf (RID) Code of Professional Responsibility to a variety of interpreting situations.
 Two classroom, two lab hours per week.
+Students may repeat course up to three (3) times to achieve a passing grade.

 ASL 2203 - Interpreting III